Camping: Switchback Great Wall

 Water: We’ll provide 4 litres of bottled water per person, plus an electrolyte drink.

-After breakfast on the second day we'll break camp and follow a hill trail down to the nearest village to meet our driver.
-We'll have a light meal at our local guide's place and then head back to Beijing for a mid-afternoon return to the city.
+After breakfast on the second day we'll break camp and hike a little further on the wall.
+We'll then follow a hill trail down to the nearest village to have a light meal at our local guide's place.
+We expect to be back in Beijing around mid-afternoon.

 We supply: one tent for each person, sleeping bag and liner, ground pad, hiking poles.